Façade (video game): Development

 Mateas co-developed Façade with Andrew Stern over five years, self-funded and with a limited budget.
 Prior to development, Mateas was a doctoral student at the Carnegie Mellon School of Computer Science, and Stern was a programmer and designer on the virtual pet video game series Petz.
 Mateas and Stern met presenting at a series of conferences on the intersection of artificial intelligence and interactive entertainment, and began initial work in 1998 on a long-term "interactive drama piece" and "commercial product prototype".

 In 2000, Mateas and Stern formally commenced a full-time collaborative project to "build an interactive story world integrating believable agents and interactive plot", with a plan to create a game around a "domestic drama in which a married couple has invited a player over for dinner."
 To develop organic and believable character behaviors, Mateas and Stern developed a complex programming framework named "A Behaviour Language" to program and organize the expressions of multiple characters as "believable agents", and a "drama manager" to organise events in the story to guide the interactions towards a tension and resolution of the plot.
 Façade was released for Windows in July 2005 as a free download from the developers' web site.

 Following the release of Façade, Mateas and Stern planned to create a follow-up project titled The Party.
 Building on the design of Façade, The Party was planned to feature around the plot of being invited a dinner party, in which gameplay would be expanded to accommodate ten characters, greater environmental interaction, and more mature complex narrative beats, including sex and violence.
 Intended as a commercial product, Stern noted that The Party required investment to fund a small team of designers and programmers necessary to create the game's artificial intelligence.
 In 2013, Mateas confirmed that development on The Party had ceased in order to pursue other projects.
-On September 5th, 2024, in an interview with the developers on the YouTube Channel, Cressup, it was confirmed that development has since resumed.
+In September 2024, Mateas and Stern stated in an interview that development has resumed.